Introduction

 Fines Paid, Yet Zero Accountability

-GDPR enforcement has generated over €7.1 billion in fines since 2018, with €1.2 billion in 2025 alone.
-High-profile cases — Google (€150 million in France), Shein (€150 million) — make headlines.
+GDPR enforcement has generated roughly €7.1 billion in fines since 2018, with about €1.2 billion in 2025 alone, and over 60% of the total imposed since January 2023.[11]
+High-profile cases — Google (€325 million in France), Shein (€150 million) — make headlines.
 Yet fines function as a licensing fee for bad behavior.
+For a firm whose advertising business is measured in the tens of billions per quarter, even a record nine-figure penalty is a rounding error.
 No executives face personal liability.
 Stock prices rarely dip.
 Data collection resumes within weeks under slightly different wording or reclassified essential cookies.
-Cross-border cases drag on for years while the exploitation continues uninterrupted.
-There is no mechanism that forces companies to stop; accountability is fictional.
+Cross-border cases drag on for years under the GDPR’s “one-stop-shop” mechanism while the exploitation continues uninterrupted.
+There is no mechanism that forces companies to stop; accountability is, for practical purposes, fictional.

 Key Takeaways